Casanova '73: Reception

 Casanova '73 was poorly received by the critics.
 Stanley Reynolds in The Times wrote that Phillips character "gets caught in the wrong beds in all the right comic places but it still does not seem to work.
 The script is either too laborious and slow or the jokes are too old and feeble."
 Mary Whitehouse, of the National Viewers' and Listeners' Association and others objected to its risque contents.
 The complaints led to the programme being moved to a later time slot.
-The first three episodes aired at 8.00pm on Thursdays and the final four on Mondays at 9.25pm.
+The first two episodes aired at 8.00pm on Thursdays and the final five on Mondays at 9.25pm.
+This decision appears to have been taken close to transmission, as Radio Times, published a week in advance, still had the third episode as due to air pre-watershed, but The Times, published on the day of broadcast, listed the series as already having been moved in the schedule.
 The quiz show Mastermind replaced it in the slot, helping it to become a hit.

 Episodes

-DVD releases
+Home release

 All seven episodes of Casanova '73 were released on DVD by Acorn Media UK on 8 October 2012.